Rules & Regulations

 Our partners reserve the right to terminate the selection process if none of the submissions satisfy the partner’s criteria.

-Organizers get in touch with the winners on behalf of the Indie Cup sponsors within a week after announcing season results.
+Organizers get in touch with the winners on behalf of the Indie Cup sponsors within a week after voting results are announced.

 Organizers require each juror to submit written feedback for all games that became nominees in their category.
 In addition, the jury can voluntarily submit feedback for any other entry in their category.

-Participants receive jury feedback after organizers announce the results of the season.
+Participants receive jury feedback within a week after voting results are announced.

 Special Competition